netbox-community/go-netbox/docs/ContactAssignmentRequest.md

 ### NewContactAssignmentRequest

-`func NewContactAssignmentRequest(objectType string, objectId int64, contact ContactRequest, ) *ContactAssignmentRequest`
+`func NewContactAssignmentRequest(objectType string, objectId int64, contact BriefContactRequest, ) *ContactAssignmentRequest`

 NewContactAssignmentRequest instantiates a new ContactAssignmentRequest object This constructor will assign default values to properties that have it defined,